oracle/oci-service-broker/charts/oci-service-broker/docs/installation.md

 #### Enable TLS

-In order to enable TLS for OCI Service Broker, the following values needs to be configured.
+In order to enable TLS for OCI Service Broker, the following values needs to be configured:

 | values | Description |
 | --------- | ----------- |